Luis Guillermo Solís: Early life, education, and academic career

 Solís was born in San José, Costa Rica, to Vivienne Rivera Allen, an educator, and Freddy Solís Avendaño, an uneducated shoemaker.
 Both his parents lived in Turrialba, and as such many residents consider him Turrialban.
-His family has Afro-Caribbean and Chinese roots, coming from Jamaica to Costa Rica in the early 1900s.
+His maternal grandmother's family has Afro-Caribbean and Chinese roots, coming from Jamaica to Costa Rica in the early 1900s.
 Solís grew up in San Pedro de Montes de Oca and Curridabat, neighborhoods of San José.
 He attended Methodist High School in San José, where he was president of the student body, before studying history at the University of Costa Rica, where he earned a degree with academic honors in 1979.
 He earned a master's degree in Latin American Studies at Tulane University in New Orleans.

 Solís has held various academic and consulting positions.
 Between 1981 and 1987, he was an associate professor at the University of Costa Rica.
 In addition, he was a Fulbright Scholar at the University of Michigan from 1983 to 1985.
 During this time, Solís worked with the Arias administration and eventually became director of the Center for Peace and Reconciliation (CPR for its Spanish initials).
 From 1992 to 1995, Solís worked with the Academic Council of the United Nations System.
 Starting in 1999, Solís worked for Florida International University as coordinator in the Center for the Administration of Justice and as a researcher for the Latin American and Caribbean Center, where he analyzed political and social events in Latin America.

 A writer and editorial writer, Solís has published numerous essays and books about national and international affairs.
 In the 1990s, he wrote for La República, a daily newspaper based in San José.
 His writing has been published by Foreign Affairs Latinoamérica, Frontera Norte, Espacios and Global Governance.
 His writing has focused on civil society, international relations, and trade.

 Solís is a member of the Inter-American Dialogue.